SkyTeam: 2010s: Second major expansion and tenth anniversary

 During the year, Delta Air Lines offered billion to Japan Airlines after the Asian airline filed for bankruptcy due to billion debt, at the same time lobbying Oneworld's largest member in Asia to switch to SkyTeam.
 Delta, along with American Airlines, wanted Japan Airlines to be in their respective alliances to benefit from the U.S.–Japan Open Skies agreement.
 Eventually, Japan Airlines opted to remain at Oneworld, citing that the transfer to SkyTeam would confuse its passengers and may not gain antitrust immunity from U.S. regulators.

 SkyTeam received its second application for full membership within five months.
 China Airlines, Taiwan's flag carrier and largest airline, announced in mid that it had formally started the joining process.
 Upon joining, the airline's route network supplemented those of China Southern Airlines and China Eastern Airlines, allowing cooperation among the three airlines.
 The following month, Aerolíneas Argentinas signed an agreement to officially start the process of becoming the first South American SkyTeam member.
 The airline was set to join in 2012.

 On 1 November, Shanghai Airlines exited from Star Alliance to join SkyTeam in the future under its parent company, future SkyTeam member China Eastern Airlines.
 This bolstered SkyTeam's presence in the People's Republic of China and surrounding areas, making SkyTeam the number one alliance in the region.
 Garuda Indonesia formally started its joining process on 23 November and was scheduled to be integrated by 2012.
-Upon joining, the airline became the second Southeast Asian airline to join SkyTeam, therefore once again challenging Star Alliance's dominance in the region through Thai Airways International and Singapore Airlines.